App version: 0.1.0

 The Takeaway

 It’s possible to use your car as collateral for a personal loan, but it may not be the best option.
 You could lose your car if you fail to repay the loan.
 There are other assets you might want to consider as collateral for a personal loan instead, such as jewelry or antiques, for instance.
 When exploring personal loans, it’s wise to shop for the best rates and terms.
 Lantern by SoFi makes the process easier by providing you with offers from multiple lenders all in one place.
-Just fill out one simple form and you can conveniently compare the personal loans options available to you.
+Just fill out one simple form and you can conveniently compare personal loan options available to you.

 Frequently Asked Questions